Financial Aid Process: Applying for the FAFSA

 Contributors

-Anyone asked to provide information on the FAFSA form — student, student's spouse, student's parent(s) and/or stepparent(s) — is a "contributor" to the application.
-Every contributor to an applicant's FAFSA form will need to create an FSA ID.
+Anyone required to provide information on the FAFSA form — such as student, student's spouse, student's parent(s) and/or stepparent(s) — is a "contributor" to the application.
+Every contributor to an applicant's FAFSA form must have their own StudentAid.gov account to complete and sign their sections of the form.

-Note: Contributors who don’t have an SSN can create a FSA ID to complete their section of your FAFSA form.
+Note: Contributors who don’t have an SSN can still create a StudentAid.gov account (FSA ID) to complete their section on your FAFSA form.

 Financial Aid for Non-U.S. Citizens